agude/agude.github.io/_posts/2019-05-09-data_science_salaries_by_gender.md

 the data to look at things like seniority, percent of compensation in stock, etc., but slicing the data very quickly reduces the number of data points beyond usefulness.

----
-[^1]: Salary, yearly bonus, and yearly stock grant.
-Signing bonus is not included.